matthiasjost/dotnet-content-creators/README.md

 #### How to contribute?

-* Add three links or less as the "main" channel (add channels with English content only)
+* Add four links or less as the "main" channel (add channels with English content only)
 * Add four tags or less to make browsing the list more comfortable
 * No matter if huge or a small following: The quality matters
 * Add your favourite creators!
+* PRs ae welcome!

 ## :calendar: 2022
 All creators under this section must have published something in 2022.